News: The Physics for Modern Technology degree has launched.

 Applied Science (Engineering)

 KPU's Applied Science (Engineering) certificate overlaps well with first year engineering at UBC and UVIC.
 (Courses also transfer on a course-by-course basis to other engineering schools such as SFU, but the overall match may not be as close.)
+For more information about KPU's engineering courses, transfer options and advising sessions, visit Engineering Advising.

 Why take Physics at KPU?